 vid:pid represent the vendor ID and product ID, in hexadecimal format, for the device.
 For example, the following lines set this property for two USB devices:

 usb.quirks.device0 = "0x0529:0x0001 slow-reconnect" usb.quirks.device1 = "0x0601:0x0009 slow-reconnect"

 Specify the usb.quirks.deviceN device properties in order, starting from 0.
-For example, if the line usb.quirks.device0 is followed by a line with usb.quirks.device2 rather than usb.quirks.device1, only the first line is read.
+For example, if the line usb.quirks.device0 is followed by usb.quirks.device2 rather than usb.quirks.device1, only the first line is read.

-When devices such as smart phones and tablets undergo a firmware or operating system upgrade, the upgrade will succeed because the device will restart and connect to the remote desktop that manages it.
+When devices such as smart phones and tablets undergo a firmware or operating system upgrade, the upgrade succeeds because the device restarts and connects to the remote desktop that manages it.